How To Recognize Summer Depression And What You Can Do To Manage It

 Some people feel a social expectation to enjoy summer, and when they don't, they may feel inadequate.
 Also, if you see your friends and family enjoy fun summer getaways while you're forced to stay home, it may make you feel depressed about your current social status.

 Comparison can rob us all of joy.
 It can be difficult not to compare other people's picture-perfect images on social media to our own reality.
-However, research shows that such images don’t present a realistic representation of most people’s life.
+However, research shows that such social media posts and images don’t present a realistic representation of most people’s life.

 How to recognize summer depression